home-assistant/home-assistant.io/source/developers/hassio/addon_repository.markdown

 redirect_from: /hassio/addon_repository/
 ---

 An add-on repository can contain one or more add-ons.
-Each add-on is stored in it's own unique folder.
+Each add-on is stored in its own unique folder.
 To be indentified as a repository, the repository must contain a configuration file.

 Check the [Example add-on repository](https://github.com/home-assistant/hassio-addons-example) for further details.